Vig2001/Vig2001.github.io/README.md

 # Personal Webpage

 Pretty basic webpage done with help of Gemini oops! 🙊
-Create Blog Posts as HTML webpages?
+Create folder to store blog posts as HTML webpages?